Libya government suspends peace talks after Haftar port attack | DW | 18.02.2020

-Military commander Khalifa Haftar's forces stepped up their attack on the Libyan capital, attacking a strategic port late on Tuesday.
+Military commander Khalifa Haftar's forces have stepped up their attack on the Libyan capital Tripoli.
+The UN-backed government said negotiations were meaningless without "ceasefire guarantees."

 The UN-backed government in Libya has suspended peace talks in Geneva, following an attack on a strategic port in Tripoli late on Tuesday.